Conditions of Use

 18.4 The contract languages are German and English.

-weclapp may name the Customer as a ‘reference Customer’ to third parties. weclapp is entitled to use the Customer’s name and logo on its own internet pages for reference purposes.
-The Customer has the right to revoke his consent at any time.
+For the duration of the contract, weclapp is entitled to name the Customer as a ‘reference Customer’ to third parties and to use the Customer’s name and logo on its own internet pages for reference purposes.

 20. Final provisions

 20.2 Should individual provisions be invalid or void, the validity of the remaining provisions shall not be affected.

 20.3 Changes and/or additions to the contract have to be made in text form.
 This also applies if the text form requirement is to be changed.